Material Insights

 Remarkably, this process allows us to give a second life to a variety of everyday items.
 Imagine transforming discarded plastic bottles, old production plastics, or even failed 3D prints into brand-new objects.
 This not only contributes to a reduction in waste but also enables creativity and innovation.

-At 3devo, we have developed our own Plastic Shredder and Filament Maker that streamlines this process, transforming plastic waste into valuable recyclable filament.
+At 3devo, we have developed our own Plastic Shredder and Filament Maker that streamline this process, transforming plastic waste into valuable recyclable filament.
 These innovative tools empower individuals and businesses to contribute to environmental sustainability by recycling and reusing plastics that would otherwise end up in landfills.

 Different plastics have different melting temperatures and characteristics.
 PLA, for example, typically extrudes at temperatures between 180-220°C, whereas ABS extrudes at higher temperatures, usually between 220-250°C. Therefore, it is important to sort the plastics by type before shredding and extruding them into filament.
 The filament maker from 3devo has precision temperature control to ensure the plastics are melted at the correct temperature, preventing degradation of the material.